sclab-io/docker-images/README.md

      Now you can access SCLAB Studio at http://yourdomain.com/ from your host system.
      After access SCLAB web page you have to login using admin account.
      Default account information is [admin@sclab.io / admin] from settings.json private.adminEmail, private.adminPassword.
-     You can change your admin password from web page, don't have change settings.json file private.adminPassword
+     You can change your admin password from web page, don't need to change settings.json file private.adminPassword.

 ## Stop Running instance
 ```bash